DIY Chewable Sensory Necklaces for Kids

 Remind your child that loose beads can be a choking hazard.
 They shouldn’t test out the beads until they are secured on a necklace.

 The type of cord you choose for to make chewable necklaces is important too.
 You want something strong enough for a necklace that’s going to go through the wringer that won’t also fray.
 I use satin nylon cord made for crafting and jewelry making when I make chewable jewelry.

-How to Make Chewable Necklaces for Older Kids
+How to Make Chewable Sensory Necklaces for Kids

 You can make chewable necklaces yourself, but this is also a great activity to helps kids practice their fine motor skills.
 Let them help or even make their own chewable necklaces!

 - breakaway clasps

 - (optional) lighter or match, or clear nail polish

 Watch us make the chewable necklaces, or follow the step-by-step instructions below.